 During the time when I wasn’t really making music I started writing short fiction again.
 My stories are probably best described as horror or “weird tales.”
 They are not so much about scares as what is real in the places that aren’t quite real.
 The abstract, and not so abstract, themes of my music run all through it.
 It can’t be helped.
 I haven’t done much in the way of submitting for publication yet.
 I want to write good stories.
 When I’m convinced I’ve done that, I will look toward publication.

-I have had one short story turned into a short film.
-Two different student groups made versions of the story Honey Do, but I have only been able to find the version Kaytee Pomeroy did online.
+I have had one short story turned into a short film back in 2014.
+Two different student groups made versions of my story Honey Do, but I have only been able to find the version Kaytee Pomeroy did online.
 This was created as part of an Adapting Story for Screen class at the Art Institute of Portland.
 You can see it here.
 It’s different than the story in some ways, but also captures the ideas quite well.